Herring-UGAECSE-2920/Class-Instructions/deliverables/setup/plotter_setup.md

 ![Plotter 3](./resources/plotter3.jpg)

 First, disconnect the wiring harness from all of the hardware including the motors, making sure to leave the limit switches intact.
-Then remove the plexi-glass using the second largest allen wrench in the kit, and use the pliers to remove the standoffs and the board (save the smaller standoffs for later, we'll need them).
+Then remove the plexiglass using the second largest allen wrench in the kit, and use the pliers to remove the standoffs and the board (save the smaller standoffs for later, we'll need them).
 In order to save the power switch, snip the wires as close to the board as possible.
 When you're done, the bottom of the plotter should look like this:

 ![Plotter 4](./resources/plotter4.jpg)